mkleijwegt/assignment-rater/README.md

 * Supports assignment json files where instructions can be provided what classroom assignment to rate and how to rate it.
 * Automatically downloads GitHub repositories from a classroom assignment (per student).
 * Generates PDF files containing feedback as provided by the AI model.
 * Also possible to rate a single repository (no classroom needed).
-See AssignmentRaterSingleRepositoryTest
+See AssignmentRaterSingleRepositoryTest.

 Developer Guides
 ---------------------